mbosselut/IMP-fitness-app-server/README.md

 GET | /user/:userId | Get a single user
 POST | /user | Create a new user
 GET | /calendar | Get full program calendar
-PUT | /:userId/calendar/:day | Pushing a user's ID to the array of 'Completed users' for a specific day GET | /workout | Get full list of workouts
+PUT | /:userId/calendar/:day | Pushing a :userId to the array of 'Completed users' for a specific :day.
+No body required GET | /workout | Get full list of workouts

 ## Features to be implemented